Unitarization of infinite-range forces: graviton-graviton scattering: Unitarization of the graviton-graviton PWAs

 Another method to determine the scale of new physics based on unitarity of PWA is considering the violation of perturbative unitarity~\cite{quigg,han.200204.1,donoghue.200204.1}.
 This stems from the fundamental relations Eqs.~\eqref{200121.14} and \eqref{200121.15}, which allow one to express the PWA in $J=0$ for $s>0$ in terms of a phase shift $\delta$ and the inelasticity parameter $\eta$ ($0\leq \eta\leq 1$) as

 This leads to the constraint,

 which is violated by the Born amplitude at,

 This is of the same order although somewhat smaller than the unitarity correction in eq.~\eqref{200602.1}.
-Note, however, that $s_{\rm pu}$ represents the energy at which the unitarity corrections become large enough to fulfill the constraint~\eqref{eq:constraintPU}, but they can still be small compared to the leading order.
+Note, however, that $s_{\rm pu}$ represents the energy at which unitarity corrections are needed to fulfill the constraint~\eqref{eq:constraintPU}, but they can still be small compared to the leading order.
 For instance, ${\rm Re}\,T^{(0)}_{22,22}$ evaluated with the unitarized amplitude at $s_{\rm pu}$ is only $\sim 5\%$ smaller than the leading-order contribution from the Born term, which is consistent with a correction of order $s_{\rm pu}/\Lambda^2=1/(2\pi)$.

 It is important to point out that cutoffs derived from unitarity considerations within the EFT do not correspond, necessarily, to the \textit{fundamental} scale of its ultraviolet completion (see e.g. Ref.~\cite{donoghue.200204.1}).
 For gravity, this scale could be as low as the TeV range in scenarios with extra dimensions~\cite{ArkaniHamed:1998rs,Antoniadis:1998ig,Randall:1999ee, Randall:1999vf,Giudice:2016yja} or, for example, gravitation could be properly described by a quantum field theory with an ultraviolet fixed point~\cite{weinberg:safe,Niedermaier:2006wt,Codello:2008vh,Falls:2014tra} or with new non-trivial dynamics at energies below $G^{-1/2}$ \cite{Blas:2009qj,Steinwachs:2020jkj}.
 In the following we assume that the fundamental scale of gravity is of the same order as the one derived from unitarity considerations.
 We will discuss later the implications of other scenarios where this is not the case.